PedroMiguelTorresCarneiro/IC/project2/partIV/readme.md

     - keep the difference between the original and the predited pixel
 4. Use golomb encoding:
     - on the residuals matrix apply the golomb coding

-- Additionally we create 2 tests in order to see if we can achieve better compression ratios and if wanted we can try the examples to see how this encoding works:
+5. Additionally we create 2 tests in order to see if we can achieve better compression ratios:
+    - `Huffman` and `Arithmetic` coding work best when the input data exhibits high statistical redundancy and predictable patterns.
+The images' data lacks these properties, the compression ratio were not improved:
-    - `Huffman Encoding`
+    - `Huffman Encoding` :
+        - **Limited Adaptability** : Huffman coding does not adapt to varying probabilities across different parts of the image.
+If local regions of the image have distinct statistical properties, the compression wasn't optimal.
+        - **Small Symbol Set** : If the residuals or pixel values have a uniform distribution or a small range of values, Huffman coding won't achieve significant compression.
-    - `Arithmetic Encoding`
+    - `Arithmetic Encoding` :
+        - **Ineffective Probability Models** : If the probability model used for arithmetic coding does not accurately reflect the actual distribution of the data, the coding efficiency will be reduced, and we cannot achieve a pprobability model suited for all differente images.
+        - **High Overhead** : Arithmetic coding involves computational overhead and precision challenge.
+With use the encoding could be more than 5x the normal time of compression and the compression ratio were poorer.

 ### B. DECODING
 1. Apply the Golomb decoding